SquareBracketAssociates/Booklet-PharoGraphs/Chapters/Chapter2/chapter2.md

-## Basic definitions
+## Basic Definitions

 There is a great set of mathematical problems that can be solved using graph models.
 Graphs are vastly used in all kind of computer science problems.
 Graphs are discrete mathematical structures that consist of a set of vertices \(also called nodes\) and a set of edges that connect those vertices.
 In computer science is more commonly used the term _node_ instead of _vertex_.
-In this booklet the term node is going to be the one used.
+In this booklet, the term node is going to be the one used.

 There are multiple types of graphs according if the edges are directed or undirected, if the edges are weighted or unweighted and so on.
 In this chapter, basic graph concepts and graphs types are going to be explained to ease the following of the algorithms.

 ### Type of Graphs

 #### Directed Graph

-A directed graph is a type of graph in which every edges has a direction: an ingoing node and an outgoing node.
+A directed graph (a *digraph*, for short) is a type of graph in which every edges has a direction: an ingoing node and an outgoing node.
 The most commonly way of representing a graph is to draw it.
-A directed graph can de drawn like in Figure *@directed@*:
+A directed graph can be drawn like in Figure *@directed@*.

 ![A directed graph.](figures/directed_graph.pdf width=30&label=directed)

 #### Undirected Graph

 An undirected graph is a type of graph in which the edges does not have a direction.
 They can be drawn without a line that does not have any arrow heads.
 It is understood that the graph has no direction if the direction is not specified explicitly as shown in Figure *@undirected@*.

 ![An undirected graph.](figures/undirected_graph.pdf width=30&label=undirected)

 #### Weighted Graph

 A weighted graph is a graph that each of its edges has an associated weight \(see Figure *@weighted@*\).
 In real life examples, the weights can represent several things.
 For example, a graph can be a map in which the nodes represent cities and the edges represent the distance between those cities.